bloeys/idc-docs/_GettingStarted/AddingAVar.md

   To open the vars window, simply run the 'ShowVarsWindow' IDC cmd.
 This also forces the window to update.

+  The vars window can be moved by simply dragging it, and resized from the bottom-right corner of the window.
   {: .info }

   ![vars-window](vars-window.png)